VijayKumarDVK96/javascript-15-mini-projects/README.md

-# The Ultimate JavaScript Projects Collection 🚀
+# JavaScript Projects Collection 🚀
-## This is a repo containing NUMEROUS mini projects with cool UI that I'll be building everyday with Vanilla JS, without any additional framework ✌
+## This is a repo containing NUMEROUS mini projects with Vanilla JS ✌

 | Project        | Link          | Brief Description